ginnox/CanalNetworkDocs/updatenotesNov2021.md

 * Custom Title blocks

-* Drawing styling for colors and/ or layers organizatoin, and production quality drawing generation
+* Drawing styling for colors and/ or layers organizatoin, and near-production quality drawing generation

-*